Maxwell Lewis: Los Angeles / South Bay Lakers (2023–2024)

 Lewis was selected with the 40th pick in the 2023 NBA draft by the Denver Nuggets.
 His draft rights were traded to the Los Angeles Lakers later in the draft.
 On July 8, 2023, Lewis signed with the Lakers.
 On December 9, 2023, Lewis and the Lakers won the inaugural season of the NBA In-Season Tournament.

 Throughout his rookie and sophomore seasons, Lewis has been assigned several times to the South Bay Lakers.

 Brooklyn Nets (2024–2025)

 On December 29, 2024, Lewis, D'Angelo Russell, and three future second-round picks were traded to the Brooklyn Nets in exchange for Dorian Finney-Smith and Shake Milton.
 On January 1, 2025, in his first game with Brooklyn, Lewis suffered a fractured left tibia and was subsequently ruled out for at least four weeks.
-On April 3, Lewis made his first start of his career in which he recorded 10 points, 6 rebounds, and 2 assists in a 105-90 loss against the Minnesota Timberwolves.
+On April 3, Lewis made his first start of his career in which he recorded 10 points, 6 rebounds, and 2 assists in a 105–90 loss against the Minnesota Timberwolves.
 On June 27, Lewis was waived by the Nets.

 On July 5, 2025, Lewis signed with the Dallas Mavericks for the 2025 NBA Summer League.

-Tofaş (2025–present)
+Tofaş (2025–2026)

-On July 24, 2025, Lewis signed with Tofaş of the Basketbol Süper Ligi (BSL).
+On July 24, 2025, Lewis signed with Tofaş of the Turkish Basketbol Süper Ligi (BSL) and the Basketball Champions League (BCL).
+In 12 BCL games, he averaged 5.5 points, 3.1 rebounds, and 0.8 assists per game.
+Lewis parted ways with the club in March 2026.

+Juventus Utena (2026)

+On March 12, 2026, Lewis signed with Juventus Utena of the Lithuanian Basketball League (LKL) for the rest of the season.
+Lewis played a pivotal role during Juventus' historic postseason run, helping the team reach their first LKL Finals and qualify for the Basketball Champions League.
+In 22 appearances, Lewis averaged 13.6 points, 5.0 rebounds and 2.0 assists per game.

+Žalgiris Kaunas (2026–present)

+On June 17, 2026, Lewis signed with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague, but was loaned to the London Lions of the Super League Basketball (SBL) and the EuroCup.